trackedout/Brilliance/docs/scoreboard.md

 # Brilliance Scoreboard
-Brilliance uses a ton of scoreboard objectives for a vast amount of things.
-This list should document and describe every single scoreboard objective.
+Brilliance uses a massive amount of scoreboard objectives for a vast amount of things.<br>Hopefully this list will explain and describe every single scoreboard objective for you.
 <br><br>
-Agronet should transfer EVERYTHING that isn't marked as `Utility`.
+### Agronet should store and transfer everything marked in category: `Totals`
+<br><br>
 #### Table's Key:
 1. `Auto`
    1. ✅ | We fully automate this objective in the datapack.